IT Support Cambridge

 How quickly can Fusion respond to IT issues in Cambridge?

-Remote tickets resolve in 1 to 2 hours.
-Critical incidents get a 1-hour response target.
-On-site dispatch targets 75 to 95 minutes from Toronto via Hwy 401 West during business hours.
-Cambridge is the closest Waterloo Region city to Toronto, reflecting its direct 401 access.
+Remote tickets typically resolve in 1 to 2 hours, and critical incidents get a 1-hour response target.
+On-site dispatch heads west from the Toronto area on Hwy 401.
+Because Cambridge sits directly on the 401, it is the closest Waterloo Region city to our team and reaches the fastest on-site times in the region.

-Do you handle IATF 16949 for Toyota-tier auto suppliers?
+Do you handle IATF 16949 and OT-IT segmentation for Toyota-tier auto suppliers?

 Do you support industrial-automation development environments?

 Yes.
-Cambridge automation engagements cover high-uptime engineering workstations, CAD/CAM stack support (SolidWorks, AutoCAD), secure project-file management for customer-sensitive programs, and specialty network engineering for control-system development.
+For the ATS-anchored automation cluster we support high-uptime engineering workstations, CAD/CAM stacks such as SolidWorks and AutoCAD, secure customer-program and IP handling, and specialty network engineering for control-system development.

 What does IT support cost for a Cambridge business?